-by Wintle’s hand was battered.
+By Wintle’s hand was battered.
 His swollen palm turned creased and saturated with pink dirt, like the Oklahoma panorama all around him.
 His chest turned bruised and gentle.
-And still, he paced in circles, with the energy and alertness of a spooked cat.
+And still, he paced in circles with the energy and alertness of a spooked cat.

-His chest turned into aching virtually due to the fact he ought to — must — supply a bearhug to everyone, rider, and runner, that crosses the road.
-Next time you don’t forget to don your hydro-p.C.
-For a gravel race or ultra-marathon, think of Bobby’s percent.
+His chest turned into aching virtually because he ought to supply a bearhug to the rider and runner who crosses the road.
+Next time, don’t forget to don your hydro-p.
+C. For a gravel race or ultra-marathon, think of Bobby’s percent.
 You may remember two times.

 Race face

 Today, the cavalcade was full of experts and expert amateurs, in addition to more than one thousand different cyclists of all stripes and colorations.
 Up the front, each rider had their chamois in a package deal.
-Gravel racing is, now, officially rapid.
+Gravel racing is now officially rapid.

 Oh boy, did I go out tough?